The Combinatorial Potlatch

 The American Heritage Dictionary defines "potlatch" as: A ceremonial feast among certain Native American peoples of the northwest Pacific coast, as in celebration of a marriage or an accession, at which the host distributes gifts according to each guest's rank or status.
 Between rival groups the potlatch could involve extravagant or competitive giving and destruction by the host of valued items as a display of superior wealth.
 [Chinook Jargon, from Nootka p'achitl, to make a potlatch gift.]

-The 2016 edition of the Potlatch to be held Saturday, November 19, 2016, at Seattle University.
+The 2017 edition of the Potlatch will be held Saturday, November 18, 2017, at the University of Victoria.

-Rob Beezer (beezer at ups dot edu) maintains an email list of people interested in receiving announcements of upcoming Potlatches.
+Amites Sarkar (amites dot sarkar at wwu dot edu) maintains an email list of people interested in receiving announcements of upcoming Potlatches.
 Contact him via email to have your name added.

 The first Potlatch that anyone can recall was held in 1982 at the University of Washington (though Pavol Hell insists there were meetings in the 70's).
 From that time, through 1997, Brian Alspach was the prime mover and organizer.
 After a few years' hiatus, Nancy Neudauer and Rob Beezer resurrected the tradition in 2002.
-There have been at least 31 meetings over the past 32 years.
+Amites Sarkar succeeded Rob Beezer for the 2017 edition.
+There have been at least 32 meetings over the past 33 years.
 A history, as best as can be reconstructed, is available in HTML and PDF formats.

 Old Conference Photos and Speakers Photos are available also.